 The Firm has a Remuneration Committee.
 Authority is delegated by the Board to the Remuneration Committee to review, approve and ensure remuneration policies across the Firm are consistent with the promotion of effective risk management and do not encourage risk taking which exceeds the Firm's risk appetite.
-The Committee is comprised of an Independent Non-Executive Director (the Chair), the Chairman, the COO and the Head of Human Resources and received contributions from other senior staff, including the Heads of Compliance and Risk divisions as required.
+The Committee is comprised of four Non-Executive Directors and receives contributions from other staff including the Heads of HR, Compliance and Risk divisions, as required.